Statistical activity code: 22031

 Database table TS1812 is disseminated annually.
 Tables TS161, TS162, TS163, TS180, TS175 and TS154 are disseminated quarterly.
 Table TS185 is disseminated monthly.

 Estonian Classification of Economic Activities (EMTAK 2008) based on NACE Rev. 2

 Standard goods classification for transport statistics (NST 2007)

 Vessel Size Classes (GT)

 Classification of types of vessels (ICST-COM)

-Sea transport enterprises (NACE Rev. 2 50), ports
+Sea transport enterprises (NACE Rev. 2 50), Estonian sea ports.

 Cargo types total – transport flows with different characteristics.
 The principal categories of the type of cargo classification are thus Liquid Bulk, Dry Bulk, Containers, Roll-on/Roll-off, and Other Non-unitised General Cargo.
 This classification is related to maritime transport and cargo handling needs, and is not intended to provide a linkage to trade or other economic statistics through a product classification.

 Container ship – a ship designed to carry containers.

 Cruise passengers coming by ship from foreign countries – total number of passengers arriving by cruise ship from abroad.